Martha's Vineyard Coastal Observatory

 How are data from the observatory used?Data are used for studying avariety of topics, from coastal erosion to global warming.
 For example, oceanographer Wade McGillis at WHOI studies the exchange of carbon dioxide between the atmosphere and the ocean, a process at the heart of global warming.

 Scientists also use MVCO to quantify how much ozone pollution is being removed from the atmosphere and deposited into the ocean; to examine the effect of ocean waves on air turbulence and eddies; to investigate the processes and factorsincluding winds, waves, currents, tides, and seafloor topographythat move sand and shape the seafloor around MVCO; to study plankton; and to learn about the dynamic interaction between winds, waves, and ocean-mixing processes as they exchange heat, water, energy, and gases (such as carbon dioxide) between the ocean and atmosphere

-Data from the observatory are downloaded from the shore lab every twenty minutes: 5, 25, and 45 minutes after the hour.
+How often are data downloaded from the observatory?Data from the observatory are downloaded from the shore lab every twenty minutes: 5, 25, and 45 minutes after the hour.
 They are processed to provide burst averaged statistics, with the most current data presented on the MVCO home page.

-Just about anyone interested in oceanography.
+Who can access and/or use the data provided by MVCO?Just about anyone interested in oceanography.
 MVCO provides real time and archived coastal oceanographic and meteorological data for researchers, students, and the general public.

 SourcesMartha's Vineyard Coastal Observatory Web site